Table of Contents

 Demera sugar is a minimally processed sugarcane product with distinctive caramel notes, but it is still primarily sugar and should be consumed in moderation.
 According to the World Health Organization, all added sugars including demera sugar should be limited to less than 10% of daily calorie intake for optimal health.
 While it offers unique flavor benefits for cooking and baking, it does not provide significant nutritional advantages over white sugar.
 For health-conscious consumers, the best approach is to use demera sugar sparingly as a flavor enhancer rather than a health food.

 Demera sugar's true value lies in its culinary versatility and rich flavor profile.
-When used appropriately in recipes, it can elevate dishes with its natural complexity.
+When used appropriately within its context boundaries, it can elevate dishes with its natural complexity while maintaining structural integrity in high-heat applications.
 Always prioritize quality sourcing and proper storage to maintain its distinctive characteristics while maintaining healthy consumption habits.